sai-educ/TeachBound/README.md

 EduBoard is developed and maintained by:

-**Sai Gattupalli**
-College of Education
-University of Massachusetts Amherst
+Sai Gattupalli, College of Education, University of Massachusetts Amherst.

 This project benefits from the rich ecosystem of open-source software and aims to contribute back to that community.